asalber/machine-learning/docs/index.md

 - [Google Machine Learning Crash course](https://developers.google.com/machine-learning/crash-course/)
 - [Zero to mastery in Machine Learning](https://github.com/mrdbourke/zero-to-mastery-ml)Complete Machine Learning and Data Science: Zero to Mastery course.Learn Data Science, Data Analysis, Machine Learning (Artificial Intelligence) and Python with Tensorflow, Pandas & more!
+- [Intro to machine learning with tidyverse](https://github.com/rstudio-conf-2020/intro-to-ml-tidy)  Tutorial about how to train, assess, and generate predictions from several common machine learning methods with the tidymodels suite of packages.

 ## Recipes